Naorem Roshibina Devi

-Naorem Roshibina Devi (born 30 December 2000) is an Indian Wushu player who competes in the Sanda division.
+Naorem Roshibina Devi (born 30 December 2000) is an Indian wushu athlete who competes in the sanda discipline.

-Early life

-Roshibina was born in Kwaksiphai Mayai Leikai in Bishnpur District, Manipur.

 Career

-In the 9th Asian Junior Wushu Championships held in Gumi, South Korea, she won a gold medal.
+Roshibina won silver medal at the 2016 World Junior Championships in Burgas and gold medal at the 2017 Asian Junior Championships in Gumi.

-In the 2018 Asian Games, she competed in the Women's sanda 60 kg event.
+In the 2018 Asian Games in Jakarta, she competed in the women's 60 kg sanda.
 She defeated Mubashra Akhtar of Pakistan in the quarter-finals, which assured her a medal.
 She lost to Cai Yingying of China in the semi-finals, and was jointly awarded a bronze medal.

-In September 2023, Naorem Roshibina Devi won silver in the women's 60 kg Wushu Sanda at the 19th Asian Games, Hangzhou, China.
+She won a silver in the women's 60 kg sanda at the 2022 Asian Games, Hangzhou.
 She lost to Wu Xiaowei of China.

+In September 2026, she won the silver again in the women's 60 kg sanda at the 2026 Asian Games in Nagoya.

 Awards

 She was conferred the Arjuna Award for 2023.